 Float Test

-The float test is more scientifically reliable than other methods discussed on the web and better reflect actual assessment results.
+The float test is more scientifically reliable than other methods discussed on the web and better reflects actual assessment results.

 Here is a step-by-step guide on how to conduct the float test to determine the porosity of your hair: